Ichimoku Indicator

 The Chikou Span or Lagging Span is also used to determine the strength of the buy or sell signal.

-- If the Chikou Span is below the closing stocks price of the last 26 periods ago and a sell short signal is given, then the strength of the stocks trend is downward, otherwise the signal is considered to be a weak sell signal.
+- If the Chikou Span is below the closing price of the last 26 periods ago and a sell short signal is given, then the strength of the trend is downward, otherwise the signal is considered to be a weak sell signal.

-- If there is a bullish signal and the Chikou Span is above the stocks price of the last 26 periods ago, then the strength of the stocks trend is to the upside, otherwise it's considered to be a weak buy signal.
+- If there is a bullish signal and the Chikou Span is above the price of the last 26 periods ago, then the strength of the trend is to the upside, otherwise it's considered to be a weak buy signal.